sabszh/cds_la/assignments/assignment_1/README.md

 # Linguistic Feature Extraction using spaCy

-This script extracts linguistic features: Part-of-Speech (POS) tags and named entities from text files using spaCy.
+This script extracts linguistic features from text files within subfolders.
+It extracts Part-of-Speech (POS) tags and named entities using spaCy and saves the output as CSV files for each subfolder in the chosen dataset.

 ## Requirements